Other Types of Epilepsy Drugs

 Things to know about anti-seizure medicines

-Your doctor will test your blood on a schedule to monitor your blood counts of red blood cells, white blood cells, and platelets.
-All seizure drugs can cause problems with how the bone marrow and organs work.
-Regular blood work helps your doctor control side effects.2
+Some of these medications require some monitoring with blood work.
+Depending on which medication, your doctor will test your blood to monitor things such as liver or kidney function, the electrolytes or salts in your blood, or your blood counts of red blood cells, white blood cells, and platelets.
+Some seizure drugs can cause problems with how the bone marrow and organs work.
+Regular blood work helps your doctor monitor for side effects.2

 Depending on the drug, you may take these medicines by mouth, injection, or infusion.
 Some can be taken with other anti-seizure medicines, while others can only be taken alone.2